 The seller may, for example, be an eCommerce merchant who began a dropshipping business and wants to reach a new audience by paying affiliate networks to market their items.
 Alternatively, the vendor may be a SaaS firm that uses affiliates to promote its marketing tools.

 # 3 Affiliate

 An affiliate, also known as a publisher, is a person or an organization that promotes a seller’s goods to potential customers in an enticing manner.
 To put it another way, the affiliate advertises the product to persuade customers that it is worthwhile or advantageous to them and to urge them to buy it.
 If the customer purchases the product, the affiliate earns a percentage of the sale.

 Affiliates frequently promote to a highly narrow target, typically conforming to that audience’s interests.
 This establishes a distinct niche or personal brand, which aids the affiliate in attracting customers who are most likely to respond to the campaign.

 # 1 It is cost-effective

 Most firms require both initial costs and cash flow in order to fund the items they sell.
 Affiliate marketing, on the other hand, may be done at a little cost, allowing you to get started quickly and with minimal effort.
 There are no expenses to worry about with affiliate programs, and no need to manufacture a product.
 It is quite simple to get started in this area of business.

 # 2 It gives passive income

 While any “normal” employment needs you to be present in order to earn money, affiliate marketing allows you to earn money while sleeping.
-When you commit a set period of time in a campaign, you’ll see a steady return on that investment when customers buy the product in the days and weeks afterward.
+When you commit a set period of time to a campaign, you’ll see a steady return on that investment when customers buy the product in the days and weeks afterwards.
 You are paid for your task long after it has been completed.
 Even if you aren’t in front of a computer, your marketing talents will generate a consistent stream of cash for you.